dojo/framework/docs/en/building/basic-usage.md

 }
 ```

-In this example we have a section for each of the three CLI command modules: [@dojo/cli-build-app](https://github.com/dojo/cli-build-app/), [@dojo/cli-test-intern](https://github.com/dojo/cli-test-intern), and [@dojo/cli-create-widget](https://github.com/dojo/cli-create-widget).
+In this example there is a section for each of the three CLI command modules: [@dojo/cli-build-app](https://github.com/dojo/cli-build-app/), [@dojo/cli-test-intern](https://github.com/dojo/cli-test-intern), and [@dojo/cli-create-widget](https://github.com/dojo/cli-create-widget).
 Configuration is _always_ hierarchical and in the order of command => feature => configuration.